 Determining if an Article can be Uploaded into Canvas

 Look at the article PDF you found.
 How did you locate the PDF?
 Who published it or distributed it?
 If you located the article from a source not affiliated with IU Libraries (e.g., JSTOR, ProQuest, etc.) look at the top and bottom of the page where you located the PDF to find the publisher's or article aggregator's name.

-For articles affiliated with Libraries' sources, check for the publisher's/aggregator's name on the list of Approved Licensed Content to identify content that may be uploaded and the allowable time period.
+For articles affiliated with Libraries' sources, check for the publisher's/aggregator's name on the list of Approved and Disapproved Licensed Content below to identify content that may be uploaded and the allowable time period.

 If the vendor is not listed, complete the Licensed Content Request Form.
 You will be asked to share the full citation, the source of the article, and the URL.
 We will research your options as determined by the publisher and respond to you within 7-10 business days.